-4th Offense: Board meeting to determine student's status.
+4th Offense: A meeting with the Superintendent and/or the Board of Education to discuss consequences.
 Authorities may be notified.

 DRUGS OR DRUG LOOK-ALIKES, INCLUDING ALCOHOL

 Use of, possession of, under the influence of on school property, or at a school function.